kth-step/HOL4P4/README.md

 This artifact contains:
 - The HOL4 proof scripts for the PolyGram formalization
 - The verified CakeML compiler pipeline
-- Benchmark test cases reproducing the results from the paper (Tables I–IV)
+- Benchmark test cases reproducing the results from the paper (Tables I-IV)
 - Interactive examples for exploring and extending the pipeline

 ## Artifact Overview